Note: this is a horror story containing graphic content that may not be suitable for everyone. Reader and listener

 “Please Junie, I need a doctor, I need some medicine.
 It hurts so bad.”
 He was whining again but he couldn’t stop himself.

-“Okay, here’s some medicine” she said, grabbing the pitcher and pouring liquid on his wound.
-He screamed in agony and even more in fear when he realized it was gasoline and it burned the suppurating wound into unbearable pain.
+“Okay, here’s some medicine” she said, grabbing the pitcher and pouring the liquid on his wound.
+He whimpered in fear when he realized it was gasoline and he shrieked in agony as it soaked into the suppurating wound.

 “Oh, poor baby.
 Let me make you feel good like you wanted me to before.”
 And she grabbed his member and started rubbing.
-Much to his dismay and horrible pain, he felt it stiffen.
+Much to his dismay and horrible pain, he felt it stiffen a bit.
 The wound screamed and so did he.

 “No Junie, please God, no. Let’s talk about this.
 Maybe I can help you.
 Lets go upstairs, please, no.” But June sloshed gas all around the little room, soaked his mattress and soaked him.

 “Want a cigarette, Poppa, want one last cigarette before we go?”

 “Mari and I have decided we’re going to destroy this horrible house.
 Maybe you and me are going to join her and her Daddy and be a happy family for ever and ever or maybe we’ll put an end to this little corner of Hell and we’ll all be set free.
 Either way is okay by me.”

 Lester screamed as the flames followed the gasoline around her and lit him up.
 She sat there calmly and quietly inside her circle of flame until it caught her too and put an end to all her pain and desires.